Sleep Apnea Devices

 Oral appliances are not available over the counter.
 They should be fitted by a dentist trained in sleep apnea therapy, dental occlusion and temporomandibular joint (TMJ) disorder.
 A custom-fitted appliance is sturdy, long lasting, comfortable and won’t cause jaw or bite-related complications.

-Dr. Stein will help you select the device that is right for you.
-He will monitor the appliance therapy and adjust the appliance until snoring has been reduced or eliminated, and sleep apnea-related side effects (e.g., excessive daytime sleepiness) have resolved.
+Drs.
+Stein will help you select the device that is right for you.
+They will monitor the appliance therapy and adjust the appliance until snoring has been reduced or eliminated, and sleep apnea-related side effects (e.g., excessive daytime sleepiness) have resolved.

 Mandibular-Repositioning Sleep Apnea Devices (MRD)